diegojromerolopez/djanban/README.md

 Workflow stats are partially completed.
 Only the average time in each list and the standard deviation time on each list is shown for each workflow.

+# Contributing

+I would gladly accept feature requests, pull requests and suggestions.

+All contributors must sign an intellectual property cession to the creator of this project (Diego J. Romero-López).

 # Legal notice

 This project is not affiliated, endorsed or supported in any way by [Trello Inc.](http://trello.com)